splunk/public-o11y-docs/apm/span-tags/cmms.rst

 8. Your new metric set shows under :strong:`Pending MetricSets` section of the table with an :guilabel:`Analyzing` status while the cardinality check runs.
 You might have to wait a few moments for the check to run.

    .. caution:: Your pending MetricSet expires after 1 hour.
-If your MetricSet times out before you enable it, run the analysis again.
+If your MetricSet times out before you activate it, run the analysis again.

-9. After the cardinality check has run, review the cardinality and enable your new MetricSet.
+9. After the cardinality check has run, review the cardinality and activate your new MetricSet.

     * If the cardinality impact of indexing this new MetricSet is within your subscription limit you see a green check mark and "Within Entitlement."
 Select the check mark under :guilabel:`Actions` to activate your Monitoring MetricSet.
     * If the check times out before you activate the MetricSet, run the analysis again.